opendatasoft/ods-documentation/source/customizing_look_and_feel/06_customizing_theme/theme.rst

 The Theme interface comprises 3 main blocks.

-- The header, which not only displays the title of the interface, but also a "Current action" drop-down menu to manage versioning (see Versioning themes).
+- The header (1), which not only displays the title of the interface, but also a "Current action" drop-down menu to manage versioning (see Versioning themes).
 3 important buttons are also displayed in the header:

   - Save, to save the new configurations
   - Preview, to open in a new tab the Opendatasoft portal with the newly applied configurations
   - Make live, to define the newly applied configurations as the new, live theme available on the Opendatasoft portal

-- The **API key for offline development** management block, which allows the use and generation of new API keys (see note below for more information).
+* The **API key for offline development** management block (2), which allows the use and generation of new API keys (see note right below for more information).

 .. admonition:: Note
    :class: note